urbandrone/futils/examples/ex06-monoids.md

 ![Program shape](./assets/06-monoids-prog.png?raw=true "Progam shape")

 If you are like me and want a better overview, here is the complete code in one file.
 Typically you'd split the application apart from the definitions of the validators and foldMapInto.
-Please also note the call to `require` at the top of the file which imports all futils needed:
+Please also note the call to `require` at the top of the file which imports all helpers needed:

 ```javascript
 const {foldMap, All, id, pipe, not, and, curry, field, call} = require('futils');